rideshareatx/presentation/index.md

 #Future versions of this app may include:
 1. Usability across all platforms.
 2. Data sharing that helps municipalities plan road maintenance and transportation system efficiencies.
-3. Disscussion platforms that enriches user engagement protocols.
+3. Discussion platforms that enriches user engagement protocols.
 4. Push based notifications for relevant route alerts.
 5. Integrations for event planners to manage transportation needs of their attendees.